mastercomfig/tf2-patches/README.md

 ### Running and Debugging
 1. For the compiled binaries to run, you will need all (some, but we are not sure which exactly) of the `.dll` and `.asi` files under `bin`.
 Copy them from the corresponding folder of depot `232251` to your game installation i.e. `../game/bin` (yes, this is _outside_ the project directory).
 Make sure you do not override any of your locally built DLLs
 1. You will also need all the usual game resources (same as when installing a pre-built release).
-Feel free to skip `.sound.cache` files, but otherwise just merge all the depots into `../game`
+Feel free to skip `.sound.cache` files, but otherwise just merge all the depots into `../game`.
+Once again, do not override any files that VS put in `../game/bin`
 1. To setup debugging, in Visual Studio, select `Client (TF)` as the startup project, then go to its `Properties->Configuration Properties->Debugging`.
 Set `Command` to your `../game/hl2.exe` binary, the `Command Arguments` to `-allowdebug -dev -condebug -game tf -sw` and `Working Directory` to your game installation folder i.e. `../game/bin`.
 Note: all the paths here are relative to your copy of the repository (same place where `games.sln` is located), do **not** set these values verbatim.

 See [the Valve dev wiki page](https://developer.valvesoftware.com/wiki/Installing_and_Debugging_the_Source_Code) for another explanation of the last step.